Lewiston officer IDs teen in melee video

 “There must have been extreme provocation,” Lobozzo said.

-The woman who has offered to supervise Nkurunziza at her home around the clock told the judge she doesn’t have any concerns about having him live in her home despite his alleged criminal actions at the youth center.
+The woman who has offered to supervise Nkurunziza at her home around the clock appeared in court and told the judge she doesn’t have any concerns about having him live in her home despite his alleged criminal actions at the youth center.

 “I don’t,” she said.
 “Not at all.”